395t/review-assignments/_summaries/mildenhall2020nerf_1.md

 ## Technical Implementation

 The 3D scenes are represented by the network as a Neural Radiance Fields (NeRF) consisting of a color and a volume density, $$\sigma$$.
+Volume density can be thought of as the probability that a ray terminates at a given point.

 <img src="mildenhall2020nerf_1_rendering.PNG" />

 The network is restricted so that the location density, $$\sigma$$ is dependant only of the location while color value is depenant on location and viewing direction.